Jewpitter/MedievalCrime/index.md

 layout: home
 ---

-This would be a detailed explanation of the medieval crime website, its collections, and the past, present, or future research to be done.
+This would be a detailed explanation of the medieval crime website.